vincentspinosa/marijo1_POKER_AI/readME.md

 **Marijo1 is the algorithm that seems the most logical to me.
 Marijo2 will be the better AI empirically.**

-To help me build it, feel free to create a better version of your own and publish it!
-I think its the sharing of ideas that will solve the question at hand.
+To help me build it, feel free to improve Marijo1 on your own and publish your improvement!
+I think it's the sharing of ideas that will solve the question at hand.

 Best of luck,

 Vincent